Nikiya Harris Dodd: Milwaukee Common Council

 In 2018 she was elected as a Milwaukee City Alderman for the 5th District in a special election.
 In November 2022, Dodd (who had been missing a number of meetings) announced that she was resigning by the end of the month "[d]ue to serious family and medical issues that have taken priority".

+Subsequent career

+After leaving the Milwaukee Common Council, Harris Dodd became development director at the Dr. Howard Fuller Collegiate Academy, a public charter high school in Milwaukee.

 Personal life

 Determined to keep her siblings out of the foster care system after her mother's death, Harris became guardian to three of her younger siblings and raised them herself.
 Harris Dodd and her husband, Anthony Dodd Sr., live on Milwaukee's west side.
 On October 12, 2014, she gave birth to Anthony Thomas Dodd Jr.

 Harris Dodd is a member of the Democratic Party of Wisconsin, as well as a member of the Milwaukee Child Welfare Partnership Council and the Wisconsin Housing and Economic Development Authority Board (WHEDA).
 She also serves on the Community Advisory Board for Felmers Chaney Correctional Center and is the vice-chair of the Milwaukee Black Male Achievement Advisory Council.